 - Spot indications of peeling at the edges or corners of the film.
 Early detection paves the way for swift repairs, ensuring the wrap stays complete.

-- Inspect for color alterations or fading in zones exposed to direct sunlight.
+- Inspect for colour alterations or fading in zones exposed to direct sunlight.
 This is a sign that it’s time to think about refreshing the wrap or applying safeguarding coatings.

 - Opt for alcohol-based cleaners to eliminate pre-installation cleaning product residue spots identified during the inspection.
 They eradicate residues without damaging the vinyl.